tabler:menu-2

 Debt Relief in New Mexico

 New Mexico has a complex economy shaped by federal government spending (particularly national laboratories and military bases), energy, tourism, and agriculture.
-The average New Mexico resident carries approximately $5,871 in credit card debt.
+The average New Mexico resident carries $7,401 in credit card debt per consumer — about 12% above the national average of $6,580, and among the highest in the country.
 While the cost of living is below the national average, New Mexico also has one of the highest poverty rates in the country, meaning that even modest debt levels create serious hardship for many residents.
 Access to financial services is limited in rural areas, which can make it harder for New Mexicans to find legitimate debt relief options.

 If you're a New Mexico resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.